 How CBeebies can help

-To understand that feathery and furry creatures are not toys offers the young child quite a challenge in terms of a leap in understanding.
+Understanding that feathery and furry creatures are not toys is quite a leap for young children.

-The animal kingdom needs careful handling.
-Children learn by watching others.
-If you have a pet or you have friends or neighbours with a friendly pet, you could introduce your child to the animal and show them how to gently approach and touch/stroke the creature.
+Children learn by watching others: if you have a pet or you have friends or neighbours with a friendly pet, you could introduce your child to the animal and show them how to gently approach and touch or stroke the creature.

 And it's doesn't have to be all about the cute and fluffy.
 Demonstrate a respect and interest in all kinds of creatures - whether it's a wriggly worm, a slimy slug or a pretty butterfly.
-Your child could watch some Green Balloon Club clips featuring all types of creatures by clicking on the Watch & Listen section on the CBeebies website.
+Watch Minibeast Adventure with Jess together, and use the minibeast spotter to record the creatures you find when you're out and about.